 It’s a common misconception that Disney is only magical for the kiddie set.
-Take it from this thirty-something: Walt Disney World has something to offer everyone.
+Take it from this mom of four: Walt Disney World has something to offer everyone.
 I can’t tell you how many times I’ve visited and come across mom and dad zombies, traipsing through the parks with stupified, one-too-many-rounds-on-it’s-a-small-world glazed over stares.
 It makes me want to stage an intervention.
-Or, at the very least, direct them to this blog post in which I am sharing my personal picks for Disney’s top 10 cocktails.
+Or, at the very least, direct them to this blog post in which I am sharing my personal picks for the best cocktails at Disney World.
 A few sips of one of these babies and those stupified stares–dare I say–magically disappear.

 Before we begin, I have to tell you that my adult beverages of choice are wine and margaritas.
-You’ll notice, then, that my picks find their roots there.
+You’ll notice, then, that my best cocktails at Disney World picks find their roots there.
 I have, however, included several tropical favorites and–not to completely exclude the kids–I’ve even featured a mocktail that you won’t want to miss.
 Without further ado…cheers!

 10. Jay’Gail Sangria – Raglan Road – $9.50

 Even the Irish can appreciate a good sangria, apparently.
 Theirs is made with Magners Cider and Peach Schnapps, along with some Fruit Liqueurs and squeezes just for kicks.
 While I found this beverage to be refreshing and bubbly, it wasn’t terribly strong.
 If you’re looking for a bit of a buzz, I wouldn’t necessarily suggest this, but if you’re just acquiring a taste for libations, then the Jay’Gail Sangria might be just right.
 It definitely has a hint of sweetness but it wasn’t near as sickeningly so as a Reisling or Moscato.
 And because Irish Cider is the base of it–as opposed to white wine–it is more malty than vine-y.